reactiveuibot/live/journal/2018-04/24/gameplan.md

 - [x] Put in the right username/password tokens for "reactiveuibot"@github
 - [x] Is patch version v4.0.[1..3]?
 - [x] Configure branch protection so folks can't push master, must PR
-- [-] Open dodgy PR does it go RED?
+- [x] Open dodgy PR does it go RED?
-- [ ] Verify is pushed to MyGet
+- [x] Verify is pushed to MyGet
 - [ ] Push to NuGet and verify it goes live.

 - [ ] Splat v4.0.x release announcement

 # Non goals
-- Splat 4.1.0 is toast, can't reuse the package beause it wasn't signed
+- Splat 4.0.1 is toast, can't reuse the package beause it wasn't signed